Kayleigh: Composition

 I was very confused at the time, you know, I had a lot of long term relationships, a lot of 'deep and meaningful' relationships that basically I'd wrecked because I was obsessed with the career and where I wanted to go.
 I was very, very selfish and I just wanted to be the famous singer but I was starting to become aware of the sacrifices that I was making, and I think that Kay was one of those sacrifices that went along the road.
 'Kayleigh' was not just about one person; it was about three or four different people.
 The 'stilettos in the snow', that was something that happened in Galashiels, when I can remember going down one night and we were both really drunk, and, you know, dancin' under a street light, and 'dawn escapes from moon-washed college halls' was part of the Cambridge thing.

-According to a 2014 article in Classic Rock:

-“I’d wanted to write a song about a girlfriend I’d split up with, whose name was Kay,” Fish explains.
-“Which of course we couldn’t do.
-So we added her middle name, Lee, and it became Kayleigh instead.”

-In the sleeve notes for 1998’s remastered edition of *Misplaced Childhood*, Fish states that "Kayleigh" catalogued his “total inability to enter into and maintain any relationship”.
-The lyrics seem to cast him as the mistreater rather than the mistreated.

-“Because I was in denial I might have swapped things around,” he acknowledges.
-“But it wasn’t just about Kay, it was inspired by three or four different people in my life.”

-The guitar hook line through the verse came about, according to Steve Rothery, from him demonstrating to his then-girlfriend what effects a chorus and a delay pedal could add to a guitar's sound.
+According to Steve Rothery, the guitar hook line through the verse came from demonstrating to his girlfriend what effects a chorus and a delay pedal could add to a guitar's sound.
 Rothery recorded the song on a chorused Stratocaster guitar, using the pick and his second and third fingers to play it.
 The album version contained an extended guitar solo by Rothery, 27 seconds of which is edited for the single version.

 On 24 October 2012, Marillion announced on Facebook that "Sad news via Fish – Kay – who inspired our song Kayleigh – has sadly died.
 RIP Kay."